rsdoiel/antenna/writing.md

 ---

-## ‘Weapons’: How Cregger’s Emotional Outlet Turned into a Twisted Thriller
+## ‘Weapons’: How Zach Cregger’s Emotional Outlet Turned into a Twisted Thriller

 date: 2025-08-12, from: Final Draft blog